dsoto/WP19/outline.md

     - It is likely uneconomical to run these generators continuously but unnecessarily high marginal costs worsen the problem
     - The village nominally has been electrified but has an expensive and intermittent electricity service.

-- Our data show the total duration of operation each day (@fig:uptime_CDF)
+- Our data show the total duration of operation each day
+- Our data show the grids operating only for a portion of the day
-    - The figure shows that two grids don't operate at on 15% of the days and another on 35% of the days.
+    - Figure (@fig:uptime_CDF) shows that two grids don't operate at on 15% of the days and another on 35% of the days.
     - The Atamali provides between 5 and 7 hours 75% of the observed days
     - The Ayapo grid provides between 4 and 7 hours on about 75% of the observed days
     - The Kensio microgrid, however, shows very few days with more than 5 hours of service.